SML0127/SML0127/README.md

 ## Hi there 👋
-I’m a MS Student in the Dept. Computer Science and Engineering at Pohang University of Science and Technology (POSTECH).
-I am doing research under the supervision of Professor Wook-Shin Han.
+I’m a MS Student in the Dept. Computer Science and Engineering at Pohang University of Science and Technology (POSTECH) and doing research under the supervision of Professor Wook-Shin Han.
-I’m interested in developing big data management platform, and I have developed and operated a Distributed Web Crawler and Data Management System for Web Data.
+I'm interested in developing, operating on big data platforms and collaborating with people.

 ## What I developed
  - Distributed Web Crawler, Data Management and Publishing System for data on the Web.